 Mr. AUSTIN: I beg to second the motion.
 While I approve of it I am sorry that something more could not be done.
-I would like to enquire from the Colonial Treasurer as to hon, the whether Civil Servants who have been transferred abroad and are drawing a pension from other Colonies of over \$720 will participate in this proposal.
+I would like to enquire from the hon. the Colonial Treasurer as to whether Civil Servants who have been transferred abroad and are drawing a pension from other Colonies of over \$720 will participate in this proposal.
 I understand they will.
-Some of these gentlemen are ex-Governors getting a happy pension from Colonies and will yet be drawing from this country on their It will not amount to a very large sum, but I think to ask a drawing a reasonable sum as pension to to receive \$4 or \$5 to augment his pension-
+Some of these gentlemen are ex-Governors getting a pension from other happy Colonies and will yet be drawing from this country on their \$720.
+It will not amount to a very large sum, but I think to ask a man drawing a reasonable sum as pension to to receive \$4 or \$5 to augment his pension